akka/akka/akka-docs/rst/scala/persistence.rst

 combinators (= methods defined on ``Flow``).
 Calling the ``toProducer`` method on ``flow`` creates a producer of type ``Producer[Persistent]``.

-A persistent message producer only reads from a processor's journal when explicitly requested by downstream consumers.
-In order to avoid frequent, fine grained read access to a processor's journal, the producer tries to buffer persistent messages in memory from which it serves downstream requests.
+A persistent message producer only reads from a persistent actor's journal when explicitly requested by downstream consumers.
+In order to avoid frequent, fine grained read access to a persistent actor's journal, the producer tries to buffer persistent messages in memory from which it serves downstream requests.
 The maximum buffer size per producer is configurable with a ``PersistentPublisherSettings`` configuration object.